vivek-pancholi/htaccess-protection/README.md

 # htaccess-protection
-Simple .htaccess file for preventing directory listing on the web server.
+Simple .htaccess file for preventing directory listing on the apache web server.